 Source: bonappeteach.com

-If you’ve tried the Starbucks egg bites with roasted peppers and cheese, you know how addictive and super delicious they are.
-The good news?
-You can easily make them at home.
+If you’ve tried the Starbucks egg bites, you know how delicious they are.

-If you don’t have a Sous Vide machine, don’t worry.
-You can easily prepare this in your Slow Cooker.
-Plus, you can achieve a similar taste if you decide to make them in a muffin tin.
+If you don’t have a Sous Vide machine, you can easily prepare this in your Slow Cooker or achieve similar results with a muffin tin.

 Per Serving: